 Stillbirth & Termination

-Although midwifery care often takes place during a joyful time in clients’ lives, it is not always the case and not every pregnancy has a happy healthy outcome.
+Experiencing the loss of a pregnancy or the death of a baby is often devastating, but not uncommon.
 In 2009, the rate of stillbirth in Canada was 7.13 per 1000 total births and 2.4% of terminations of pregnancy are > 20 weeks gestation (Quebec excluded).
 Midwives providing care to a client who is terminating a pregnancy or whose baby is stillborn need to prepare for this physically and emotionally taxing role.

 Clients respond differently to the experience of stillbirth or termination and have varying expectations of support from their midwives.
 Following the client’s lead is always best, especially when it comes to knowing what words to use (for example: “fetus” vs. “baby”; “termination procedure” vs. “giving birth”, etc.) and what kind of emotional support to offer.